-Also known as Kido, Downup and Downadup, is a computer worm first appeared in November 2008.
-It targets Microsoft Windows bug and dictionary attacks on admin password to travel while forming a botnet.
-Conficker is using many advanced malware techniques which is why it is difficult to track and destroy these programs.
-It changes its propagation and update methods from version to version.
+Also known as Kido, Downup, and Downadup, Conficker is a computer worm first appeared on November 2008.
+It targeted Microsoft Windows bug while forming a botnet.
+Conficker was using many advanced malware techniques which is why it was difficult to track and destroy these programs.
+It changed its propagation and updated methods from version to version.

-There are total 5 variants i.e Conficker A, B, C, D, and E which exploit vulnerability in server service on Windows systems.
+There are a total of 5 variants i.e Conficker A, B, C, D, and E which exploit a vulnerability in server service on Windows systems.
 The infected computer sends special RPC request to force buffer overflow and execute shellcode on the target system.
-It also runs a HTTP server on a port ranging from 1024 to 10000, to download a copy of virus in DLL format which then later attaches to svchost.exe.
+It also runs an HTTP server on a port ranging from 1024 to 10000, to download a copy of the virus in DLL format which then later attaches to svchost.exe.

 Conficker infected millions of Government, business, organization and home computers as well as servers in over 200 countries.
 Till 2009, 15 million systems got affected.